Dark-Matter7232/stm32-for-vscode/README.md

 It provides a Makefile-based workflow for configuring, building, flashing, and debugging STM32 projects in Visual Studio Code.
 It works with STM32CubeMX, the GNU Arm toolchain, Make, OpenOCD, and Cortex-Debug.

 The project is maintained by [Dark-Matter7232](https://github.com/Dark-Matter7232).
-It preserves the original extension's workflow while adding continued maintenance, build profiles, artifact reporting, diagnostics, and a full ELF/MAP memory analyzer.
+It preserves the original extension's workflow while adding continued maintenance, build profiles, artifact reporting, diagnostics, automatic SVD configuration, and a full ELF/MAP memory analyzer.

 ![Build demo](./media/stm32-for-vscode-build.gif)